rspivak/httpcode/docs/source/index.rst

     Options:
-      -h, --help  show this help message and exit
+      -h, --help            show this help message and exit -s SEARCH, --search=SEARCH
+                            Search for a code by name or description.
+Search text may contain regular expressions.

 Roadmap